drizla01/alx-low_level_programming/0x01-variables_if_else_while/README.md

-This project is about variables, if, else and while conditional statement
+This project is about variables C, if, else and while conditional statement We explore the three standard output for displaying command the putchar, printf and the put functions.